vishalj0501/hacktoberfest-2022/README.md

 ## Make your first PR!

-1. Fork this repository to your account by clicking the **Fork** button on this repo
+1. Fork this repository to your account by clicking the **Fork** button on this repo.